jordanjoecooper/jjc/README.md

 To Run: `./scripts/update_posts_table.sh`

 It will read in all the html files excluding the ones in the ignore list, extract the date and title and add them to the table on the homepage.

+- create_blog_post.sh
+Make it executable with `chmod +x scripts/create_blog_post.sh` To Run: `./scripts/create_blog_post.sh`

+It will prompt for a title and create a html file with todays date.
+It will add a comment with <!-- unpublished --> to the top of the file so that it is not included in the posts table on the homepage.